wgwoods/rpmtoys/README.md

 Should work anywhere with POSIX `sh`, POSIX.2 `od`, and either a `sh`-builtin `$(( ))` or POSIX `expr`.

+## `rpmtoys/`

+Python module used by scripts here.
+Includes low-level pure-Python RPM header parsing and RPM tag metadata!
+Fun!

+## `measure-metadata.py`

+A script to examine actual RPM headers and determine the amount of space used by each individual tag.

 ## `LICENSE`

 Check the individual files for their licenses.
 If any file is somehow missing